JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 #### Provided Currencies

-_Moneta_, by default provides only the same currencies as defined by +java.util.Currency+.
+_Moneta_, by default provides only the same currencies as defined by `java.util.Currency`.
 Use the extended currency module from the JavaMoney OSS library for additional currency support, e.g. current overloading of currencies based on the actual input from the online ISO-4217 resources.